 - Hemingway loved a drink and was a regular at Harry’s Bar.
 The eponymous bar founded by Arrigo Cipriani.
 The bar still exists today!

 - The Gritti Palace Hotel was Hemingway’s preferred lodging in Venice.
 It is beautifully located on the Grand Canal.
 At Film Festival time it is the perfect place for people watching!
+It’s also great for yoga on the roof terrace.

 - Hemingway’s descriptive powers are impressive.
 He describes an individual as having, ‘a face like a white sole fish, 30 hours dead at the market’.